The cross-over from Townes solitons to droplets in a 2D Bose mixture: Appendices

-which is the result used in Eq.\,\eqref{eq:ge}.
-In 3D, the validity of the Born approximation requires the scattering length $a$ associated to $U(R)$ to be much smaller than its range (here $\xi$).
-Away from a resonance and for $g_{12}\sim g_{11}$, the scattering length is comparable to the van der Waals length, which is indeed much smaller than $\xi$ for a weakly interacting gas ($n|a|^3\ll 1$).
-Another formulation of the same constraint is that there should be no bound state in the (attractive) potential $U(R)$.
-In 2D, the regularization of the contact interaction for the quantum scattering problem is more subtle than in 3D \cite{Adhikari:1986}, so we will rather discuss the validity of Eq.\,\eqref{eq:g_med} for the classical field approach, after Eq.\,\eqref{eq:non_local_U}.
+In the 3D case or for the quasi-2D situation where $\ell_z \gg a_{ij}$, the validity of the Born approximation used here requires the scattering length $a_{\rm med}$ associated to the mediated interaction to be much smaller than its range (here $\xi$).
+Away from a scattering resonance and for $g_{12}\sim g_{11}$, the scattering length for $-\frac{g_{12}^2}{g_{11}}\delta(\bs r)$ is comparable to the van der Waals length, which is indeed much smaller than $\xi$ for a weakly interacting gas.

-One should also keep in mind that the replacement of $U(R)$ by a contact potential is valid only if the characteristic length scale of the problem under study, e.g. the size of the Townes soliton, is large compared to the range $\sim \xi$ of $U$.
-Along the same line of thought, we notice that the bath density $n_\infty$ does not enter into $g_{\rm med}$, meaning that a given $g_{\rm med}$ can be reached with an arbitrarily small $n_\infty$.
-This comes from the fact that both the strength and the range of $U(R)$ depend on $n_\infty$: When the bath density decreases, the strength of $U(R)$ decreases and its range increases, leaving the integral \eqref{eq:g_med} unchanged.
-However this integral ceases to be relevant when the range becomes larger than the length scale of the considered problem.